gavinmatt/main/src/content/blog/2024-food-highlights.md

 <b>New Year’s Discount Roast</b>

-By far one of the best deals in cooking occurs annually roughly between December 26th and January 5th.
+By far one of the best deals in cooking occurs annually roughly between December 26th and April 20th or so.
 All of the prime rib and “prime rib” roasts from the holidays go on sale, often for literally pennies on the dollar.
-If you have storage space and some patience, it’s a great time to snag bulk ribeye on the cheap.
+If you have storage space and some patience, it’s a great time to snag bulk rib roast on the cheap.
 We snagged a few such “choice rib” roasts, which usually consist of 3-4 bone sections of meat.
 You can butcher these down easily and vacuum seal them for later, scoring really good ribeye for literally $4-$6 a pound.

 <img src="https://res.cloudinary.com/draaqu0o9/image/upload/w_1000/f_auto/q_auto:best/v1/2024%20Food/IMG_9096_q6mbna.heic" alt="Buy leftover choice roast to save money on ribeye">